bnorm/kotlin-react-function/README.md

 }
 ```

-The compiler plugin automatically generates the RProps interface and functional
+The compiler plugin automatically generates the RProps interface and the
-component RClass.
-It then rewrites the original function to invoke the
+functional component property.
+It then rewrites the original function to add the
-component, automatically assigning all the component attributes.
+component as a child and automatically assign all the component property
+attributes.
+Basically doing all the boilerplate for you automatically!
 Magic!

 ## Work In Progress